-The Suncorp Group employs more than 13,500 people, has A \$95.7 billion in assets (as at 30 June 2020) and a heritage dating back to 1902.
+With a heritage dating back to 1902, the Suncorp Group employs more than 13,000 people, and recognises approximately A\$99 billion in assets as at 31 December 2021.

-The Suncorp Group offers insurance, banking and wealth products and services through its brands in Australia and New Zealand.
+The Suncorp Group offers insurance and banking products and services through its brands in Australia and New Zealand.